W0lfySec/HTB-Writeups/Machines/Linux/Easy/Previse/Previse.md

     [20:01:51] 403 -  279B  - /server-status/
     [20:01:53] 302 -    3KB - /status.php  ->  login.php

-// Navigating to /accounts.php redirects us to /login.php
+// Navigating to most interesting directory - /accounts.php , redirects us to /login.php

 ![Image 1](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Previce/1.png)

-// So, since its the most interesting file i open BurpSuite and capture this request and send it to Reapter
+// So, since /accounts.php is the most interesting file, i open BurpSuite and capture this request and send it to Reapter

 ![Image 3](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Previce/3.png)

-// Its seems that we get the wanted request in Burp, BUT, the status its 302 so its redirects us
+// Its seems that we get the wanted request in Burp, BUT, the status is 302 so its redirects us

 // tring to see the page accounts.php i have copied the HTML code from the response html file to see the content